 An auxiliary program (DisplayCalib) is written for producing a 3D model of any planar displays for use with the display module of libGaze.
 This 3D model allows libGaze to estimate current gaze (and head) orientation in terms of screen coordinates.
 In turn, this allows a visual stimulus to be displayed in terms of the amount of eye and/or head movement that is required of current gaze for the stimulus to be fixated.
 As we shall see, this is essential for the calibration of this gazetracking system.

-To generate a display model, the tip of a tracked pointer is first placed on a displayed point on the screen.
-This returns the point’s position in world coordinates, which can be corresponded with its known screen coordinates.
-The dimensions of the entire screen can be extrapolated by measuring four such points.

 The display model that is generated from this procedure simply denotes the shape, size and orientation of the surface upon which visual stimuli will be rendered.
 It is typically described in terms of the WCS and can be in any position, relative to the observer.
 Hence, the display model can be generated to suit the experimental purpose.
 For natural scene viewing studies, the display model might be designed to be a standard upright screen.
 Alternatively, it could be modeled as a tabletop display for pointing studies.

 Calibration module (see next section)

 The mapping from 2D pupil position to a 3D gaze vector can be performed by different mapping algorithms, which differ in terms of accuracy and stability.
 Here, we use Stampe’s (1993) algorithms but the modular architecture of libGaze allows different algorithms to be easily implemented.
 The calibration module offer functions to calculate the mapping function; to calculate the gaze vector from 2D pupil positions in realtime; and to apply a drift correction to the calculated mapping function.
 The experimental procedure for performing calibrations is described in the next section.

-GazeTracker object

-All modules are combined by a “gazetracker” object which loads the required modules and integrates the data received by the modules and libGaze.
-The “gazetracker” object also allows the operator to call the functions needed for the calibration procedure, described in the next section.

-# creating an GazeTracker object that prints out # debug and error commands

-eht = pyGaze.EyeHeadTracker(1,1)

-# loading eyetracker, headtracker and display # modules as well as set a mode for accepting # tracked data from both eye- and head-tracker eht.loadModules(eyemod,headmod,dismod,pyGaze.PG_EHT_MODE_BOTH)

-# configuring the eyetracker, headtracker and # display modules using configuration files

-eht.configure(eyecfg, headcfg, discfg)

 Using libGaze

 GazeTracker object